Service and budget pressures on repairs

 We are finding that up to 30% of jobs with agreed appointment times must be re-arranged due to no-access.
 This is simply where no one is at the property when we visit to deal with the repair at the agreed time.
 We then need to re-arrange a date with the tenant.
 No-access jobs not only waste money in Derby Homes, but it also causes delays in us carrying out repairs for others.

-In the short term, we are closing outstanding non-urgent repairs, where the tenant has not been at home for two agreed appointments.
+In the short term, we are cancelling non-urgent repairs, where the tenant is not home for their first agreed appointment.

 Why is there so much outstanding work?

 From April 2021 to March 2022, we saw an increase of 3,000 repair jobs being reported (a rise of 8%).
 This followed a period that saw a greatly reduced number of reported repairs (in the previous year that was impacted by Covid).
 We have seen levels of reported repairs rising to normal levels again from April 2022, which is around 36,000 repairs a year.

 There is also rising demand for damp, mould, and condensation related jobs.
 These types of jobs are often more complex and require more resource than traditional routine repair jobs.